vickmuir/Backup/index.md

 **Confirm the EVault upgrade purchase**
 1. Refresh the **Device Details** page, and ensure that the **Storage** tab is selected.
-2. Inspect the EVault section and verify that the size that was selected during the EVault purchase process is displayed next to the EVault link. <br /> **Note**: If the EVault storage size continues to show a capacity of zero, a second page refresh may be needed.
+2. Inspect the EVault section and verify that the size that was selected during the EVault purchase process is displayed next to the EVault link. <br /> **Note**: If the EVault storage size continues to show a capacity of zero, a second page refresh might be needed.

 ## Accessing and viewing EVault Backup storage details in {{site.data.keyword.slportal}}

-The storage details of your EVault backup service can be viewed using the {{site.data.keyword.slportal}} at any time.
+The storage details of your EVault backup service can be viewed on the {{site.data.keyword.slportal}} at any time.
 Details that can be viewed include the password, storage address, and usage that is associated with the selected EVault backup service.

-1. To access the **EVault Backup Storage** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} log in by using your unique credentials.
+1. To access the **EVault Backup Storage** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} log in with your unique credentials.
 2. Click **Storage**, and select **Backup** from the list.
 2. Click anywhere on the row for the EVault backup vault you want to view its storage details.
 From this view, the Password is not visible.
 Proceed to the next step to view the password that is associated with your EVault backup service.
 3. Click the **Show** check box next to the **Password** field to view the password for the selected EVault backup service.